Minimalist Engagement Rings – A Practical Guide

 Small stones make the ring look petite.
 This one is a .07 diamond.
 See this ring here.

 Choose a smaller sized diamond or gemstone for your engagement ring to emphasise the daintiness of the design.
-Like we said before, a small stone can still sparkle and look as attractive as a large stone.
-Most people desire a 1 carat diamond, but this varies across the globe.
+While most people desire a 1 carat diamond in the USA, this isn’t the case everywhere.
 For example, in Japan, the average diamond size is .30 carats.
-You can go down as low as .07, as featured in the ring above, and still have a ring that catches your eye.

 3. Pick Your Setting

 However, you can also opt for a bezel or flush setting for a more minimalist look.
-With the bezel setting, the stone is surrounded by a lip of metal, that keeps it safe and protected from damage, exposure and hard blows.
+With the bezel setting, the stone is surrounded by a lip of metal, that keeps it safe and protected from damage, exposure, and hard blows.
 The flush setting is where the stone is flushed into the metal and sits level with the metal.

 This is also a very protected position for the stone and keeps it safe.
 However, both these settings tend to minimize the sparkle of the stone due to the excessive metal used to hold it.
+If you’re looking for a bit more sparkle, then we recommend the prong setting.

 4. Add Some Unique Features